-The Osa Peninsula is home to Corcovado National Park which you can access from Puerto Jimenez on the east side and Drake Bay on the west side.
+The Osa Peninsula is home to Corcovado National Park which you can access from Puerto Jimenez on the east side and from Drake Bay on the west side.
 We traveled to Puerto Jimenez first and soon found ourselves immersed in eco in critter-filled surroundings and one of the greenest lodges in Costa Rica.

 Welcome to the wild side